 At this time, we are offering both in-person and virtual sessions.
 Our in-person appointments take place at NUR Space at 596 Warburton Avenue in Hastings-on-Hudson.
 Our virtual sessions are conducted via video conference through our client platform, Practice Better, and Zoom.
 These online sessions allow for the same high-quality experience you’d receive during an in-person session, just from the comfort of your own home or office.

-Depending on your individual needs and circumstances, you will meet with your dietitian every 2-3 weeks initially and then once a month or as needed.
+Depending on your individual needs and circumstances, you will meet with your dietitian every week initially and then bi-weekly, once a month or as needed.
 This is determined based on several factors: (1) whether you have met your goals, (2) the level of accountability you desire, and/or (3)what will keep the momentum going to reach your goals faster.
 Establishing long-term health habits requires support by us and a commitment by you in order to see true success - a true team effort!

 We encourage open communication between sessions if you have a question.
 We will use the Chat Messenger feature on our client platform for all communications in between sessions.
 However, if your question requires a more in-depth discussion, we may recommend that it be discussed at your next session.
 That way we can provide comprehensive support and the appropriate time needed to address your questions and concerns.
 We respond to messages and emails within 48 hours, Monday-Friday during normal business hours.
 If you reach out over the weekend, we will respond on Monday!